caltechlibrary/andor/docs/User-Scheme.md

 ## Picking IDs

-You can avoid the toxic storage of secrets by using an external authentication mechasism (e.g. OAuth 2) as well as limitting the value of your Unique id.
-If you create users using an email address you do have some value but probably minimal value if that same email address is publically known (e.g. published in the institute directory).
+You can avoid the toxic storage of secrets by using an external authentication mechanism (e.g. OAuth 2) as well as limiting the value of your Unique id.
+If you create users using an email address you do have some value but probably minimal value if that same email address is publicly known (e.g. published in the institute directory).
 This would be similar if you were using an ORCID as an identifier.
 ORCID is a nice choice because while the number is listable at [orcid.org](https://orcid.org) the